fenton1000/PP5/README.md

 Create a business similar to say Just Eat but for the delivery of retail purchases.
 This could be B2C or B2B.
 For B2C the idea would be that customers could effectively turn a click and collect service into a full delivery service by having this business collect the goods that they order on another website.
 However, having to use two separate websites is a poor UX and integrating the process like for example on just eat is far beyond this project.

-B2B would allow small businesses to offer a local same day or next day delivery service that would not otherwise be able to do so.
+B2B would allow small businesses to offer a local same day or next day delivery service that they would not otherwise be able to do.
 The customer deals directly with the business and pays in full.
 The business then pays Your Shopping Delivered! for the delivery.
 There would be a system of pricing to build a grand total based on number of drops and item sizes and weights.
 A seperate price would apply to same day delivery.
+This would be local delivery restricted to say a paticular postcode or delivery radius.
+Perhaps options culd be added for longer delivery distances.

 Perhaps the business could start with B2B with B2C a potential future growth area.